Eva Mroczek

-Eva Mroczek is a North American scholar of ancient Judaism, in particular the texts of the Hebrew Bible, Dead Sea Scrolls, and Apocrypha, and Jewish readers' and writers' engagement with these texts.
+Eva Mroczek is a Canadian scholar of ancient Judaism, in particular the texts of the Hebrew Bible, Dead Sea Scrolls, and Apocrypha, and Jewish readers' and writers' engagement with these texts.
 She is the author of The Literary Imagination in Jewish Antiquity (2016).

 Career

 Mroczek is an associate professor of religious studies, director of the Jewish Studies program, and Chancellor's Fellow at the University of California, Davis.
 She earned her PhD at the University of Toronto, with a dissertation entitled Psalms Unbound: Ancient Concepts of Textual Tradition in 11QPsalms-a [a scroll of psalms from Qumran] and Related Texts, investigating early Jewish communities' conceptualizations of the production and collection of writing.

-She was an assistant professor in Jewish studies and religious studies at Indiana University Bloomington before moving to UC Davis, and has also held fellowships at the Katz Center for Advanced Judaic Studies, University of Pennsylvania (2015) and the Frankel Center for Judaic Studies, University of Michigan (2016).
+She was an assistant professor in Jewish studies and religious studies at Indiana University Bloomington before moving to University of California, Davis, and has also held fellowships at the Katz Center for Advanced Judaic Studies, University of Pennsylvania (2015) and the Frankel Center for Judaic Studies, University of Michigan (2016).

 Her first monograph, The Literary Imagination in Jewish Antiquity, came out in 2016 with Oxford University Press.
 Her work on early Jewish literary culture has also appeared in the peer-reviewed Journal for the Study of Judaism, the Journal of Ancient Judaism, and Book History.
 In addition, Mroczek has a presence as a public intellectual, with a number of articles in venues aimed towards an interested public in the Society of Biblical Literature Bible Odyssey Website Showcase, Religion Dispatches, and the Los Angeles Review of Books Marginalia Online Journal.
 In 2019 Mroczek was awarded a $95,000 Frederick Burkhardt Residential Fellowship by the American Council of Learned Societies to undertake research at Huntington Library in the 2019/20 academic year.